 - We affirm that, through the cross of Christ, God will save all humanity (although, while everyone will experience salvation from an absolute perspective, not everyone will experience it from a relative perspective; there are different types, or stages, of salvation, and not everybody experiences every type or stage), and will reconcile all conscious, sapient beings who ever existed, and who need to be reconciled, to Himself.

 There’s more to it than that, of course, but those are the basic core doctrines we all agree on.
 If you’d like to learn more, you can do so in my articles and eBook, which I link to at the top of this page, or by checking out the various other websites, books, and videos by other members of the body of Christ, which I link to on the Home page of this site.
+And if you’re curious about how one becomes a member of the body of Christ, it simply comes down to whether God has elected to give someone the faith to believe the Good News (Gospel) that Paul taught or not.
+If someone has come to understand what Paul’s Gospel actually means and truly believes it, they’re already a member of Christ’s body.

-Because there are relatively few of us, at least in most parts of the world, it’s rare that many of us get to gather together very often outside of various conferences that are held every now and then (although I’m told there are a few local ecclesias somewhere out there).
+Because there are relatively few of us, however, at least in most parts of the world, it’s rare that many of us get to gather together very often outside of various conferences that are held every now and then (although I’m told there are a few local ecclesias somewhere out there).
 We do have a subreddit for online fellowship and the sharing of online resources between English-speaking members of our ecclesia, however, and also a Discord server for chatting, both of which you can find links to on the Home page as well.

 Oh, and just as a heads up, if the various websites and YouTube channels I link to on the Home Page ever all stop getting updates at the same time, it means The Snatching Away has likely occurred, and the final seven years of eon 3 are about to begin, and Israel’s Gospel of the Kingdom will once again be the only Gospel to concern yourself with for the time being, so please keep that in mind if that happens.